Online Ed.S. in Educational Leadership

 Online Education Specialist in Educational Leadership

-The Education Specialist (Ed.S.) in Educational Leadership with a focus in District Level Leadership at the University of Maine is designed for educators interested in building skills for effective district-level leadership and administration.
+The online Education Specialist (Ed.S.) in Educational Leadership at the University of Maine is designed for educators interested in building skills for effective district-level leadership and administration.
 Students in the Ed.S. program will be positioned to apply for a variety of school district-level leadership and director positions.

 Coursework includes simulation, reflective journals, observation and feedback in practice, and examination of group dynamics, as well as conventional university learning activities, all sequenced to build leadership skills.
 All coursework is aligned with the Maine Department of Education competency areas for leadership certification.